wyp41/robotic_trachestomy/README.md

-# Unity Program - HoloLens 2 Deployment (UWP & WebGL Support)
+# Unity Program - HoloLens 2 Deployment

 This project is a Unity 2022-based application designed for deployment on AR devices such as the **HoloLens 2**.
 It support for **Universal Windows Platform (UWP)** builds.